18F/join.tts.gsa.gov/pages/positions/security-compliance-architect.md

 You will be scored based on a review of your application materials, measuring your possession of each of the following competencies

-- **Software Engineering Technical Experience:** Deliver technical solutions and products using software engineering technology
+- **Technical Fluency:** The ability to assimilate and synthesize highly technical information and then effectively communicate that information to audiences with a wide range of technical familiarity
-- **Software Engineering Practices:** Deliver innovative technical solutions and products using established engineering best practices
+- **Communication:** Ability to communicate effectively with a variety of audiences, particularly consulting clients/partners, to establish a shared vision and understanding of a project’s technical implementation, objectives and goals.
-- **Communication:** Communicate effectively with a variety of audiences, particularly in consulting scenarios, to establish a shared vision and understanding of a project’s technical implementation, objectives and goals
+- **Teamwork & Collaboration:** The ability to work cooperatively with others to accomplish objectives and build inclusive and mutually-beneficial partnerships
-- **Technical Strategy:** Advising on technical strategy, agile development, software tools, and technical architecture
+- **Problem Solving:** The ability to design, analyze, synthesize and/or evaluate information to produce and defend a desired solution.
 - **TTS Core Values Alignment:** Working with integrity, transparency and resiliency in civic minded or high impact environment

 If found to be eligible and at least minimally qualified for the position, your score will be used to place you in a category (Best Qualified, Well Qualified, or Qualified).